 In our quest to be fast and efficient, we can make embarrassing mistakes.
 In business settings, even virtual settings, mistakes can harm your credibility as well as your reputation.
 At home, the stakes may be different – and most likely even higher.

 Don’t waste your precious time.
 Spend it taking the time to do your best to communicate well.
-Here are my top areas to remember to slow down and take the time to communicate well.
+Here are my top tips to remember to slow down and take the time to communicate well.

-1) Proof every type of written correspondence before you hit send.
+Proof every type of written correspondence.